HussainAther/awesome-science-writing/README.md

 * From Council for the Advancement of Science Writing: http://casw.org/casw/how-do-i-get-started-science-writing

 ## Books and articles
-* Baron, Nancy, Escape from the Ivory Tower, Island Press, 2010.
+* Baron, Nancy, *Escape from the Ivory Tower*, Island Press, 2010.
-* Blum, Deborah and Mary Knudson, eds., A Field Guide for Science Writers: The Official Guide of the National Association of Science Writers, Oxford University Press, 2005.
+* Blum, Deborah and Mary Knudson, eds.,* A Field Guide for Science Writers: The Official Guide of the National Association of Science Writers*, Oxford University Press, 2005.
-* Cohn, Victor; Cope, Lew; News and Numbers: A Guide to Reporting Statistical Claims and Controversies in Health and Related Fields, 2nd ed.
+* Cohn, Victor; Cope, Lew; *News and Numbers: A Guide to Reporting Statistical Claims and Controversies in Health and Related Fields*, 2nd ed.
 (2001).
-* Dean, Cornelia, Am I Making Myself Clear?, Harvard University Press, 2009.
+* Dean, Cornelia, *Am I Making Myself Clear?*, Harvard University Press, 2009.
-* Hancock, Elise, Ideas Into Words: Mastering the Craft of Science Writing
+* Hancock, Elise, *Ideas Into Words: Mastering the Craft of Science Writing*
-* Hayden, Thomas and Michelle Nijhuis, eds., The Science Writers’ Handbook: Everything you Need to Know to Pitch, Publish, and Prosper in the Digital Age.
+* Hayden, Thomas and Michelle Nijhuis, eds., *The Science Writers’ Handbook: Everything you Need to Know to Pitch, Publish, and Prosper in the Digital Age*.
 Writers of SciLance.
-* Meredith, Dennis, Explaining Research: How to Reach Key Audiences to Advance Your Work, Oxford University Press, 2010. http://dennismeredith.com/explaining-research_397.html
+* Meredith, Dennis, *Explaining Research: How to Reach Key Audiences to Advance Your Work*, Oxford University Press, 2010. http://dennismeredith.com/explaining-research_397.html
-* Nelkin, Dorothy, Selling Science: How the Press Covers Science and Technology (1995, paperback)
+* Nelkin, Dorothy, *Selling Science: How the Press Covers Science and Technology* (1995, paperback)
-* Strunk, William, Elements of Style.
+* Strunk, William and E.B.
+White, *Elements of Style*.
-* Zinssner, William, On Writing Well: The Classic Guide to Writing Nonfiction 30th anniversary edition (2006, paperback).
+* Zinssner, William, *On Writing Well: The Classic Guide to Writing Nonfiction 30th anniversary edition* (2006, paperback).

 ## Organizations
 * American Association of Medical Writers (AMWA): (http://www.amwa.org)